Final Project Checklist - Information about

 Many different types of applications are possible, but some examples of such

-applications include (but are not limited to):
+applications include (but are not limited to) the following.

 - Build your own search/retrieval system: